Automatic identification system: Detailed description: Class A units

-In order to make the most efficient use of the bandwidth available, vessels that are anchored or moving slowly transmit less frequently than those that are moving faster or are maneuvering.
-The update rate ranges from 3 minutes for anchored or moored vessels, to 2 seconds for fast moving or maneuvering vessels, the latter being similar to that of conventional marine radar.

 Each AIS station determines its own transmission schedule (slot), based upon data link traffic history and an awareness of probable future actions by other stations.
 A position report from one station fits into one of 2,250 time slots established every 60 seconds on each frequency.
 AIS stations continuously synchronize themselves to each other, to avoid overlap of slot transmissions.
 Slot selection by an AIS station is randomized within a defined interval and tagged with a random timeout of between 4 and 8 minutes.
 When a station changes its slot assignment, it announces both the new location and the timeout for that location.
 In this way new stations, including those stations which suddenly come within radio range close to other vessels, will always be received by those vessels.

 The required ship reporting capacity according to the IMO performance standard is a minimum of 2,000 time slots per minute, though the system provides 4,500 time slots per minute.
 The SOTDMA broadcast mode allows the system to be overloaded by 400 to 500% through sharing of slots, and still provides nearly 100% throughput for ships closer than 8 to 10 nmi to each other in a ship to ship mode.
 In the event of system overload, only targets further away will be subject to drop-out, in order to give preference to nearer targets, which are of greater concern to ship operators.
 In practice, the capacity of the system is nearly unlimited, allowing for a great number of ships to be accommodated at the same time.

 The system coverage range is similar to other VHF applications.
 The range of any VHF radio is determined by multiple factors, the primary factors are: the height and quality of the transmitting antenna and the height and quality of the receiving antenna.
 Its propagation is better than that of radar, due to the longer wavelength, so it is possible to reach around bends and behind islands if the land masses are not too high.
 The look-ahead distance at sea is nominally 20 nmi.
 With the help of repeater stations, the coverage for both ship and VTS stations can be improved considerably.